 • Adding a float and a double: The result will be a double since double is larger than float.

-• Adding a float and an int: The result will be a float since float is larger than integer.
+• Adding a float and an int: The result will be a float since a float is larger than an int.

 • Adding two integers: The result will be an integer.

-• Multiplying an int and a double: The result will be a double as it is larger than an integer data type.
+• Multiplying an int and a double: The result will be a double, as it is larger than an int data type.

 The compiler automatically handles these conversions, ensuring that the result is stored in the appropriate type.